 This can be tricky.
 The married man and married woman friendship can take on many forms so if there is any aspect that makes you concerned, you need to approach it sensitively.
-Perhaps there are some friendships you feel are detrimental to your spouse’s lifestyle and you want to wean him/her away.
+Perhaps your partner feels that some of your friendships are detrimental to your lifestyle and wants you to distance yourself from them.

 4. Do not put your marriage in danger while supporting an opposite-gender friend

 Sympathy and empathy is fine but know where to draw the line before letting someone of the opposite gender into your life.
 Getting too involved in the problems and solutions of a friend of the opposite gender can be detrimental to your own marriage. marriage boundaries with friends

 “Partners in a marriage have to respect each other’s boundaries rather than trying to push them by cajoling, coaxing or fighting with each other.
 If that means taking a step back and putting some distance between yourself and a friend who your partner is uncomfortable with, then so be it,” says Shivanya.

 Have some rules about friendships in your marriage and three sets of friends – yours, his, and those who you know in common.
 Make couple friends who you can hang out with your spouse at times and you can go on double dates with.
 This can help you find a middle ground between personal space in a relationship and shared activities that serve as an opportunity to strengthen your bond.

 This will also reduce your dependence on your friends from the past or from work or personal social circle.
 A healthy marriage is one where you do not need to look outside for fulfillment so as we said before, try and develop a beautiful friendship within your marriage.